karpatkey/defi-kit/README.md

 6. Implement the functions, adhering to the general API for that action type and returning an array of `PresetAllowEntry[]`.
 See following section for guidance.

-Note: For the new protocol functions to become available in the SDK playground, the changes must first be published to npm as a new version of the _defi-presets_ package.
+Note: For the new protocol functions to become available in the SDK playground, the changes must first be published to npm as a new version of the _defi-kit_ package.

 #### Implement an allow function using the typed kit